Charleston, Staten Island, NY Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Charleston is $280 per year, which is $21 more than the national average and $81 more than Staten Island's city average.
-Below we compare neighborhoods similar to Charleston:
+The tangible cost of violent crime is $280 per resident each year in Charleston, which is $21 more than the national average and $81 more than Staten Island's city average.
+The comparison below uses neighborhoods similar to Charleston:

 • In Group 14621, Rochester, NY, crime costs $529 per person, which is $250 more than in Charleston.